dann1/one-deploy/arch_single_local.md

 ## Networking

 The most basic network configuration is a flat network (bridged).
-We will use the main interface of the Host to connect the VMs to the Network.
+We will use the main interface on the Host to connect the VMs to the Network.
 The interfaces used in this mode are depicted in the following picture:

 <img src="images/arch_net.png" width="60%" align="right">

 > [!NOTE]
 > The playbook requires either Netplan or NetworkManager to be present in the Hosts to perform the initial configuration.

 To create the virtual network for the VMs you need to pick up some IP.
-These IP addresses need to be reachable through the Network used by the main interface of the host, as the VM traffic will be forwarded through it.
+These IP addresses need to be reachable through the Network used by the main interface of the Host, as the VM traffic will be forwarded through it.

-The following snippet shows how to define a virtual network using some IPs in the Admin Network (the one used by the hosts):
+The following snippet shows how to define a virtual network using some IPs in the `admin_net` Network used by the hosts:

 ```yaml
 vn: